Boothi Vikramakesari

+Boothi Vikramakesari was a Velir chieftain and a feudatory of Parantaka II.
+He succeeded his father as the Irunkovel king of Kodumbalur.
+He was related to the Cholas by his mother side, as he was the son of Chola princess Anupama, the daughter of Parantaka I. He raised some military conquests during Sundara Chola's reign.
+His exact period is still unknown, but can be fixed in the second half of the 10th century.

 Personal life

 The chief's given name was Boothi and he earned the title Vikramakesari through his exploits.
 He is also called as Tennavan Ilangovel and Parantaka Ilangovelir in inscriptions.
 He was born to Irukkuvel chieftain Samarabirama and Chola princess Anupama.
-Samarabirama is called Yadu vamsa kethu that is the Banner of the Yadu race in the Moovar Koil inscription Two queens of his are known from the same inscription, namely, Nangai Varaguna Perumanar and Karrali.
-As mentioned earlier, a daughter of his, namely Boothi Aditya Pidaari was married to Arikulakesari, the younger son of Parantaka I. She is known from an inscription from a temple at Tiruchendurai.
+Samarabirama is called 'Yadu Vamsa Kethu', which means 'The Banner of the Yadu Race' in the Moovar Koil inscription.
+Two queens of his are known from the same inscription, namely, Nangai Varaguna Perumanar and Karrali.